 Position, academic & professional qualifications

-Keneilwe Radebe is a Lecturer in the Department of Public Law.
+Keneilwe Radebe is a Senior Lecturer in the Department of Public Law.
 She holds the degrees LLB and LLM in Constitutional and Administrative Law (Pret).
 Prior to joining the University of Pretoria, she worked as a Candidate Attorney at a law firm in Pretoria, and later as a Law Researcher of the North West High Court.
 She was admitted as an attorney of the High Court of South Africa in 2011.

 Academic & professional experience